pi-hole/docker-pi-hole/TESTING.md

 # Prerequisites

-Make sure you have bash & docker.
+Make sure you have bash & docker installed.
 Python and some test hacks are crammed into the `Dockerfile_build` file for now.
 Revisions in the future may re-enable running python on your host (not just in docker).